btj/ogp-notes/lecture2part1.md

 The `assert` statement checks if a given expression evaluates to `true`.
 If not, it reports an error.

-We can run this program directly in [JLearner](https://btj.github.io/jlearner/), but since JLearner does not support Java's modularity features, at this point, we will switch to a more complex but more powerful tool: the Eclipse IDE (Integrated Development Environment).
+We can run this program directly in [JLearner](https://btj.github.io/jlearner/), but since JLearner does not support Java's modularity features at this point, we will switch to a more complex but more powerful tool: the Eclipse IDE (Integrated Development Environment).

 ## Installing Java and Eclipse

-The first thing you always need to develop Java programs on your computer, is a Java Development Kit (JDK).
+The first thing you always need to develop Java programs on your computer is a Java Development Kit (JDK).
 You can download one from Oracle, but we recommend the one from [AdoptOpenJDK](https://adoptopenjdk.net/).
-Choose the latest OpenJDK version (as of this writing, the latest version is OpenJDK 13), and the HotSpot JVM.
+Choose the latest OpenJDK version (as of this writing, the latest version is OpenJDK 13) and the HotSpot JVM.
 (Note: in the Windows installer, do not uncheck the _Add to PATH_ option.)

 Once you have installed a JDK on your machine, you can install Eclipse.
 We recommend that you install the modified version of Eclipse, called [Formal Specifications Checker for Java (FSC4J)](https://github.com/fsc4j/fsc4j), that we are developing.
 It gives you feedback about the formal documentation you write.
 To install it, just follow the instructions on the FSC4J website.